Physical Therapy PT

 Earning Potential for Physical Therapists

-The average salary for a physical therapist is around $85,000, but it can fluctuate depending on factors such as job title, work experience, education level, location, and workplace.
-Physical therapy jobs are in high demand, with low unemployment rates across the country.
-This is expected to continue as the population ages and the need for physical therapy services increases.
+The average annual salary for a physical therapist nationally is $99,710 but can fluctuate depending on factors such as job title, work experience, education level, location and workplace.3 Physical therapy jobs are in high demand, with employment projected to grow 15% between 2022 and 2032, much faster than average across all occupations.3 This is expected to continue as the population ages and the need for professionals to take on physical therapist responsibilities and duties increases.

 Physical Therapist Education Requirements

-In order to become a physical therapist, you need to have a bachelor’s degree, preferably in a science-related field.
-Then you need to earn a Doctor of Physical Therapy (DPT) degree from a CAPTE-accredited physical therapist program.
-The DPT program is the entry-level degree to the profession.
-Most physical therapy education programs take three years or more to complete and include classroom work, hands-on lab activities, and clinical internship experiences.
+In order to fit the criteria of any physical therapy job description, you need to have a bachelor’s degree, preferably in a science-related field.
+Then, earn a Doctor of Physical Therapy (DPT) degree from a Commission on Accreditation in Physical Therapy Education (CAPTE) -accredited physical therapist program.1 The DPT program is the entry-level PT degree.

 Job Duties of a Physical Therapist

-Physical therapists work with patients to improve their movement and manage their pain with a treatment plan.
-PTs use a variety of techniques to help their patients, including hands-on therapy, strengthening and stretching exercises, electrical stimulation, ultrasound, ice/heat, and much more.
+The job description for physical therapists includes working with patients to improve their movement and manage their pain with a treatment plan.
+PTs use a variety of techniques to help patients, including hands-on therapy, strengthening and stretching exercises, electrical stimulation, ultrasound and ice/heat.4

-Physical therapists work with patients who suffer from back and neck injuries, fractures, neurological disorders, work or sports-related injuries, and other conditions.
-The treatments a physical therapist chooses will depend on the patient and their injury.
+Physical therapist job responsibilities include working with patients who suffer from back and neck injuries, fractures, neurological disorders, work or sports-related injuries and other conditions.5 The treatments a physical therapist chooses will depend on the patient and their injury.

-According to the Bureau of Labor Statistics, physical therapists work with patients by:
+According to the Bureau of Labor Statistics (BLS), physical therapist duties and responsibilities may include:5

 • Diagnosing patients by observing their movements and listening to their concerns

-• Outlining clear goals for patients and the expected outcomes of the plan
+• Outlining clear patient goals and the expected plan outcomes

-• Recording patients’ progress and modifying the plan of care if needed
+• Recording patient progress and modifying the plan of care if needed

 • Educating patients and family members about the recovery process